Domestic Violence Articles

 Healing after abuse

 Getting out of an abusive situation is difficult and traumatic.
-If you have a history of abuse or domestic violence and are struggling, it is essential to seek the help of a mental health professional.
+If you have a history of abuse or domestic violence, it is essential to seek the help of a mental health professional.
 A therapist can help you work through your trauma.
 Coping with the after-effects of domestic violence is no easy feat, and you do not have to go through it alone.
 Talk to a licensed counselor or therapist online or in your local area and get the help that you need.
 The mental health professionals at ReGain are here to help you work through any non-immediate mental health concerns you have.